Research Knowledge Base

 Service in positions with fiduciary responsibility.
 This includes executive positions, senior management, or membership on boards of directors; and

-For those that receive PHS funding, reimbursed or sponsored travel.
+For those that receive federal funding, reimbursed or sponsored travel.

 Outside Activities Reporting

 Who must complete an Outside Activities Report (OAR)?

 Chapter 8 of the University of Wisconsin System Board of Regents requires all faculty (regardless of appointment) and all academic staff with a 50% or greater appointment to annually file an OAR.
 Individuals with active management plans from the COI Committee must file annually as well.